MCFpy/mcf/docs/source/FAQ.rst

 - **How can I determine which data points were excluded during common support checks and access the corresponding dataframe?**

-  You can check which data points were excluded in the in the common support section of the PDF file which is automatically generated.
+  We recommend you check the :ref:`Common Support <common-support>` section.
+Additonally, you can check which data points were excluded in the in the common support section of the PDF file which is automatically generated.

 - **How do I access the dataframe representing the final sample that passed common support criteria?**